-- Turn in current, official high school transcript.
-A transcript will be required to document the student's enrollment.
-In order to process transcripts more efficiently, the Office of Admissions and Registration prefers to receive official high school transcripts can be sent electronically to the Registrar’s Office; mailed to Wharton County Junior College, 911 Boling Highway-Wharton, TX 77488; or hand delivered to any WCJC campus in a sealed envelope from the high school.
+- Turn in a current, official high school transcript.
+A transcript is required to document the student's enrollment.
+In order to process transcripts more efficiently, the Office of Admissions and Registration prefers to receive official high school transcripts electronically.
+However, transcripts can be mailed to Wharton County Junior College, 911 Boling Highway, Wharton, TX 77488, or hand delivered to any WCJC campus in a sealed envelope from the high school.
 Private school students will need to submit an official record of academic work, with the signature of the principal/head master/head of instruction's signature.
 Home-schooled students must submit a notarized record of their academic work with a parent or legal guardian signature.
 Unofficial transcripts will be accepted on a temporary basis.
 Students will need to produce an official copy.